Support Us

 Norway House

-At the beginning of the month, The Stove turned into Norway House as part of a project with research and design collective Lateral North.
-Over the course of three days, the Stove turned into a temporary house exploring Dumfries’ Norwegian Connection.
+At the beginning of the month, The Stove transformed into Norway House as part of a project with the research and design collective Lateral North.
+Over the course of three days, The Stove became a temporary hub, exploring Dumfries’ Norwegian connection.

-Norway House at the Stove became a place for exchange and conversation, for storytelling and remembering.
+Norway House at The Stove became a place for exchange and conversation, storytelling, and remembering.

-We had a lot of people coming in who remembered the excitement of the Norwegians arriving from when they were children of 7 or 8.
-That they would sometimes offer lift to the kids on their way back to where they were staying, which was various places around Dumfries but mostly the Troqueer Mills, there was a farm on the outskirts of Dumfries towards Lincluden, where the horses were kept.
+Many visitors came in, sharing memories of the excitement they felt as children, aged seven or eight, when the Norwegians arrived.
+They recalled how the Norwegians would sometimes offer lifts to children on their way back to their accommodation, which was in various places around Dumfries.
+Most stayed at the Troqueer Mills, although there was also a farm on the outskirts of Dumfries, near Lincluden, where the horses were kept.

-We had a lady come in whose husband had lived in a house at address at 7 Nellieville Terrace when he was a boy and whose front room was used as the Norwegian Bank.
-He remembers the King visiting his home and often talked about the Norwegians visit, They had wanted to record or share his memories before he died but never managed it, I will now pass her detail onto Beverly Thom, who is writing a book of these stories so that it can hopefully be recorded.
+One lady spoke about her husband, who had lived at 7 Nellieville Terrace as a boy.
+Their front room was used as the Norwegian Bank, and he remembered the King visiting his home.
+He often talked about the Norwegians’ visit.
+The family had hoped to record or share his memories before he passed away but sadly never managed to.
+I will now pass her details on to Beverly Thom, who is writing a book of these stories so that his memories can hopefully be documented.

-The manager of the Greyston Rovers come in, they have been playing Norway regularly since 1951 when they were the first team to go play in Europe after the end of the war, keeping up the connection.
+The manager of the Greyston Rovers also visited.
+He explained that they have been playing Norway regularly since 1951, when they became the first team to play in Europe after the end of the war, maintaining the connection.

-Norway House is part of an ongoing project, Cultural Wayfinding which looks at alternative ways of looking at and explore Dumfries’ culture and history, and hopes to build new connections with Norway into the future.
+Norway House is part of an ongoing project, Cultural Wayfinding, which explores alternative ways of understanding and celebrating Dumfries’ culture and history.
+The project also aims to build new connections with Norway in the future.

-If you would like to stay in touch with the project as it develops, or would like to add your story to our growing Norway House project, please get in touch with [email protected]
+If you would like to stay updated on the project as it develops, or if you would like to contribute your story to our growing Norway House project, please contact Katharine at [email protected].

 Categories